DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 **(EX-CS may exhibit small variations & reduced cmd functionality. see Appendix C)**

 **1.** The same commands are valid from an I2C Master Arduino, but there are some variations.
 **2.** The commands with asterisks normally pause CAM execution so the operator can read USB output on a monitor screen.
-The same commands from I2C DO NOT wait for a new line, with the exception of'w'.
+The same commands from I2C DO NOT wait for a new line, with the exception of 'w'.
 **3.** Commands b,d,i,m,p,q&t can return data to the I2C master Arduino(Mega).
 This data is delivered if the master calls a Wire.requestFrom(addr,#); following the command, from the slave CAM address 17(0x11).
 **4.** The I2C data returned(after header byte) is in binary bytes and in a format depending on the last command.
 **5.** Header byte[0] is the ASCII command character(b,d.i,m,p,q,or t) or an error code(OxFE) if no valid data.
 **6.** If the error code is generated, it is followed by the last received(inappropriate) command string.
-**7.** b$ cmd returns$+1 sensor status bytes for bank$,$-1 etc. down to bank 0.'b' defaults to'b9'(all).
+**7.** b$ cmd returns $+1 sensor status bytes for bank$,$-1 etc. down to bank 0.'b' defaults to'b9'(all).
-**8.** d%% cmd returns 4 data bytes with binary values for bsn, maxDiff+bright, maxDiff& bright in that order.
+**8.** d%% cmd returns 4 data bytes with binary values for bsn, maxDiff+bright, maxDiff & bright in that order.
 **9.** i%% cmd returns 2 data bytes: byte[1]= bsn and byte[2]=0 if unoccupied or 1(true) if occupied.(+ more)
 **10.** p$ cmd returns Byte[0]header+ count+ 3 data bytes per enabled(bank$) sensor+ parity(max 27 bytes).
-**11.** q$ cmd returns$+1 bank sensor enabled status bytes for bank$,$-1 etc. down to bank 0.'q' defaults to'q1'
+**11.** q$ cmd returns $+1 bank sensor enabled status bytes for bank$,$-1 etc. down to bank 0.'q' defaults to'q1'
 **12.** s%% Scan looks for a bright LED on a dimmer background.
 The LED should be placed on the desired sensor position.
 This old method of placing sensors is not recommended.
 The Scan command is to be deprecated.
 **13.** t##[,%%] cmd. initially sends CS the old threshold value(i.e. BEFORE change in the case of t##).
 Also returns sensor scores(bpd) in 2-byte pairs with MSB set so: bsn(+0x80 if undecided)& bpd(+0x80 if OCCUPIED).Byte[0]header;[1]threshold;[2]S00bpd;[3]bsn;[4]bpd;[5]bsn;[6]bpd etc. Ends with bsn=80(max 15 enabled)
 **14.** m$,%% sets maxSensors to%%(USB or i2c)(as can h%%(%%<98)). m0,1%% sets minSensors.
 Data sent to screen is bound between min and maxSensors.
 Extra parameter status bytes added to i2c bus for display.
 **15.** The‘‘character is just a null cmd.
 Used before R, d& t to prevent BCD Mega itself pre-interpreting them.
 **16.** N.B.: The ESP32-CAM uses old ESP32 which has I2C limitations.
 It has a“pipeline” for returning data which results in a delay in response. i.e. the first request after a command will return OLD data.
 A SECOND request should return the desired data described above.
 A third or fourth request may return updated data.
 **17.** Some commands take time to complete, as command processing can only happen once per 100mSeconds(i.e. the frame rate of the CAM).
 The I2C master should allow for latency in response where necessary.
+Place a DELAY(400) between all PARSE("...")
+EXRAIL commands.
 **18.** Data requested over i2c may have a parity byte appended, and a check byte in byte[31].
 **19.** NOTE Automatic updating of ref image of unoccupied sensors now starts after last SUS(suspend) indicator.
 **20.**  $a\%\%,$  rrr,xxx performs extended'create sensor' equivalent to  $k\%\%,$  rrr,xxx+  $a\%\%+$  r%\% for new sensor  $\%\%$